 We compiled the top 50 companies available, excluding any entries that weren’t providing web design services.

-Out of the top 50 companies we found, 70% didn’t show or indicate any pricing information at all.
+Out of the top 50 companies we found, 70% didn’t show or indicate any website design pricing and package information at all.
 They prefer that you contact them directly or request a quote.

 The top 50 listings on Google would likely have an under representation of freelancers who are also responsible for a sizeable volume of websites created each year.